tim-band/geochron-at-home/README.md

 Also make sure your `SECRET_KEY` is set to a fresh random string.

+Note that if your `OUT_EMAIL_...` settings are incorrect, it will appear as if users trying to log in are failing authentication with Geochron@home, when what is really happening is that Django is failing to authenticate with the email server.

 Let's say you wanted to serve your Geochron@home at `/gah/`, using port 3841 for your Django instance: